NicoDeGiacomo/TDP1-TPF/docs/index.md

 You can exit the game at any time by pressing 'Q' or ESC.

 #### 2.3.
 Notation
+The general disposition of the notation is inspired by chess [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation).

-The notation of each individual move consists of four parts.
+In QuantumChess in particular, the notation of each individual move consists of four parts.

 The first part consists of a character to indicate the type of move:
 - 'N' for Normal Move.